svlad-90/DLT-Message-Analyzer/md/plant_uml/plant_uml.md

 - UCL_Alex will replace CAlice to Alex in the diagram's content
 - US_Bob will add Bob service, despite, that it is not presented in the message
 - UM_sayMyName will add sayMyName method, despite that it is not presented in the message
-- URT & URP are stick to the parts of the message, which only indirectly show whether it is request or response
+- URT & URP are stick to the parts of the message, which only indirectly show whether it is a request or response
 - UCL_AND_US will add Bob client and service, despite that it is not part of the message

-Result of search would look like:
+The result of the search would look like:

 ![Screenshot of the result, which contains UML items](./plant_uml_search_result_advanced.png)